-Innovation is perennially at the top of CEO agendas, yet many executives continue to be frustrated with the hit-or-miss pace and results of their programs.
+Innovation is perennially at the top of CEO agendas, yet many executives continue to be frustrated with the hit-or-miss pace and results of their transformation programs.
 The problem isn’t usually a lack of good ideas.
-Initiatives take too long, non-strategic projects get greenlighted at the expense of game changers, good ideas remain captive in the heads of employees.
+Initiatives take too long, non-strategic projects get greenlighted at the expense of game changers, dynamic ideas remain captive in the heads of employees.

 What’s missing is a system of enablers that work together to support innovation.
 Our experience with industry leaders shows that when the right people, processes, and metrics come together in a “growth factory,” they can transform how innovation happens, galvanize employees’ creativity, and create long-term competitive advantage.

 Our innovation capabilities practice team works with top leadership to make help improve innovation discipline by:

 - Evaluating innovation readiness and benchmark against best practices

 - Building a capability to define and launch new growth businesses

 - Creating or renewing a culture of innovation with a shared vision, a world-class skill-set, and committed leadership